Electron. J. Diff. Equ., Vol. 2014 (2014), No. 22, pp. 1-9.

 Key Words: Generalized Van der Pol equation; limit cycles; existence; uniqueness.

-Show me the PDF file (222 KB), TEX file, and other files for this article.
+Show me the PDF file (222 KB), TEX file for this article.

 Xenakis Ioakim